fakerXue/bmDCA/README.md

 to `clang`, which is another compiler.
 While in principle this is not an issue, this version of Clang is not compatible with the `fopenmp` compiler flag that is used to enable parallelization of the MCMC sampler.
-Additionally, libraries (see Armadillo in the next step) installed via Homebrew are not by default known to `pkg-config` or the linker.
+Additionally, libraries installed via Homebrew are not by default known to `pkg-config` or the linker.

 Addressing all of these issues involves overriding the `CC` and `CXX` environmental variables with the new GCC, updating `PKG_CONFIG_PATH` with paths